Skip to footer content

 $vbLabelText $csharpLabel

 The SaveAsSearchablePdf method embeds an invisible text layer matching the recognized content, preserving the original document appearance while enabling text operations.
-This creates PDF/A compliant documents suitable for archival and enterprise document management systems.
-You can also export results as JSON for integration with other systems.
+This produces documents suitable for archival and enterprise document management systems.
+IronOCR also supports exporting results as HTML or JSON for integration with downstream systems.

 What Are the Best Practices for OCR in GitHub Projects?

-For GitHub Actions workflows, IronOCR runs in containerized environments on Windows and Linux.
-Refer to the Linux deployment guide for configuration details when targeting non-Windows runners.
+For GitHub Actions workflows, IronOCR runs in containerized environments on both Windows and Linux runners.
+Refer to the Linux deployment guide for configuration details when targeting Ubuntu or other non-Windows runners.

 OCR C# GitHub: Implement Text Recognition with IronOCR: Image 7 - Licensing